ChrstphrHll/npc_gen/students/Faliah Oluevaera.md

 # Faliah Oluevaera
 ---
 ### Description
-- Gnome Cleric from Aldercrown Empire
+- Gnome Cleric from Shadesburry Initiative
 - 8th year Protection student in Elkenval
-- long straight grey hair that's put up, Pale Brown eyes, and Tan skin
+- long wavy platinum hair that's braided, Pale Brown eyes, and Tan skin
 - Is Anticipative and Competitive, and has Ambition as their ideal

 ### Organizations